dig-team/Qiana/README.md

 # On logic signatures
 The signature at hand will automatically be deduced from the input TPTP formulas.
 However quoted symbols and predicates are not used for this (because it would be impossible to always know if they quote a function or a predicate).
 For this reason, each function or predicate that needs to be present in the signature of the logic should appear unquoted in the input formulas.
 This can always be done by adding a tautological formula with the symbol in question to the input.
-For exampla:
+For example:
 ```
 fof(trivial_arity_2, axiom, ![X1] : ((p(f(x1,X1),f(X1,X1))) => (p(f(x1,X1),f(X1,X1))))).
 ```